michaellavelle/spring-data-dynamodb/README.md

 }
 ```

+## More
+More sample code can be found in the [spring-data-dynamodb-examples](https://github.com/derjust/spring-data-dynamodb-examples) project.

+Advanced topics can be found in the [wiki](https://github.com/derjust/spring-data-dynamodb/wiki).

 ## Version & Spring Framework compatibility ##

 The major and minor number of this library refers to the compatible Spring framework version.
 The build number is used as specified by SEMVER.